Solowave/synthetic-covered-call/readme.md

 ![image info](./results.png)

-Since the strategy is a synthetic covered call, and as showed before there is exposed downside risk, the larger the balance that is put into the strategy, the higher the liklihood of a catastrophic drawdown.
+Since the strategy is a synthetic covered call, there is exposed downside risk, the larger the balance that is put into the strategy, the higher the liklihood of a catastrophic drawdown.

 Though the strategy can work in the short term, due to the exposed downside risk, it is important to keep in mind the risk of losing a sizable portion of the portfolio.

-Therefore, similar to yieldmaxes trading strategy, it makes sense to only allocation a small portion of a trading balance to minimize the possibility liquidation.
+Therefore, similar to yieldmaxes trading strategy, it makes sense to only allocation a small portion of a trading balance to minimize the possibility liquidation. -->